-about me and this blog
+about us and this blog

 Many thanks for visiting this blog.
 My name is Rob Hayler and I am based in Leeds, UK.